Online | Tuesday 20th April 2021

 ABOUT THIS COURSE

-Using feedback from the 2019 examination sessions, the course will explore what is expected of high ability students and outline ways to build your practical teaching practice around this.
+Using feedback from the 2019 examination sessions, this English language teacher course will explore what is expected of high ability students and outline ways to build your practical teaching practice around this.

 Not all students who should achieve the top grades.
 This course will offer a range of strategies and methods to ensure they do.
 Key strategies will be explored to ensure students are extended in terms of their written responses and their creative and persuasive writing.

 - Discuss approaches to the strategic planning and delivery of the AQA GCSE English Language specification